|

 Needs

-Historic records will be thoroughly examined
+Historic records will be thoroughly

-defining features of the battles and will aid in prioritizing features to be surveyed.
+the defining features of the battles and will aid in prioritizing features to be surveyed.

-Local historians and collectors will
+Local historians and collectors

-also help ensure that the project does not rely solely on historic information of unknown accuracy.
+will also help ensure that the project does not rely solely on historic information of unknown accuracy.

-One of the main focal points of this
+One of the main focal points of

-be used to analyze troop movements and positions.
+can then be used to analyze troop movements and positions.

-In addition to other methods, a metal
+In addition to other methods, a

-detector survey will be used to help locate any artifacts pertaining to the battles.
+metal detector survey will be used to help locate any artifacts pertaining to the battles.
 The types and frequencies of artifacts

 found could help describe the characteristics of the location and determine whether they pertain to an encampment or an area